SalusaSecondus/CryptoGotchas/domain_separation.md

   Most of the time it includes an "address" in the data being hashed so that each use of the hash function is distinct.
   Unfortunately, the designers forgot to include this separation *once* (when they were using some data directly without a hash first) and that resulted in an [attack](https://eprint.iacr.org/2022/1061.pdf).
   While this is not described as a "domain separation" flaw, I consider it one because it matches the pattern we see elsewhere.
-- [ML-KEM (FIPS 203 / Kyber)](https://csrc.nist.gov/pubs/fips/203/final) [added domain separation](https://www.federalregister.gov/documents/2024/08/14/2024-17956/announcing-issuance-of-federal-information-processing-standards-fips-fips-203-module-lattice-based) to its key-derivation algorithm right before before publication due to [public comment](https://groups.google.com/a/list.nist.gov/g/pqc-forum/c/5CT4NC_6zRI/m/QZ7jLXEiCAAJ)
+- [ML-KEM (FIPS 203 / Kyber)](https://csrc.nist.gov/pubs/fips/203/final) [added domain separation](https://www.federalregister.gov/documents/2024/08/14/2024-17956/announcing-issuance-of-federal-information-processing-standards-fips-fips-203-module-lattice-based) to its key-derivation algorithm right before before publication due to [public comment](https://groups.google.com/a/list.nist.gov/g/pqc-forum/c/5CT4NC_6zRI/m/QZ7jLXEiCAAJ).
   The concern was that someone might (incorrectly) use the same (seed) key with multiple algorithms (or parameter sets with ML-KEM) and get related keys out when they should be completely separate.
   By including domain separation, ML-KEM ensures that different algorithms will always derive unrelated cryptographic keys.

+## Final Thoughts

+Proper domain separation is rarely considered in cryptographic designs and it's only within the past few years that we've seen people actively caring about it.
+Many (most?) research papers just assume you can unambiguously concatenate data and parse it out again.
+Many AAD and other constructions just concatenate data and don't realize that this doesn't work.
+I have even seen cryptographers completely *dismiss* data-serialization as "not cryptography" and not worth their time.
+(In this case someone wanted to sign a complicated piece of data and the academic cryptographer refused to review how the data was converted into the actual bytes to sign.)

+I truly believe that domain separation (and its partner canonicalization) are *categories* of security concerns that you can map many different specific instances onto.
+(This is much in the same way that "injection" attacks is a large family of attacks.)
+Even if we cannot see any attacks against our systems due to lack of domain separation we must include those safeguards.
+I have never seen a case where a designer has regretted extra domain separation while the internet is littered with vulnerabilities from omitting it.

+I leave you with a [quote from my friend str4d](https://bsky.app/profile/str4d.xyz/post/3llbbvfg5gs2x).

+> One of the key takeaways: ensure domain separation is present everywhere!
+It removes entire classes of bugs 🐛